-Pro #1: Easily Whiten Your Smile
+1. Easily Whiten Your Smile

-Pro #2: Fix Minor Cosmetic Problems
+2. Fix Minor Cosmetic Problems

-It's important to note that veneers can't always replace orthodontic treatment, and your dentist may refer you to an orthodontist instead of placing veneers.
+Veneers can't always replace orthodontic treatment, and your dentist may refer you to an orthodontist instead of placing veneers.

-Pro #3: Replace Damaged Enamel
+3. Replace Damaged Enamel

-Enamel is strong, but not indestructible.
+Enamel is strong but not indestructible.
 Your enamel may still be worn down from overzealous tooth brushing or eaten away by highly acidic foods and drinks.
 The stomach acid associated with acid reflux disease can also damage your enamel.
-This can become a cause for concern, because lost enamel doesn't grow back.
-Fortunately, it can be replaced.
-Veneers are an excellent treatment for teeth with enamel abrasion or enamel erosion, according to the American Academy of Cosmetic Dentistry and are aesthetically pleasing at the same time.
+Damaged enamel can become a cause for concern because lost enamel doesn't grow back.
+Fortunately, you can replace it.
+Veneers are an excellent treatment for teeth with enamel abrasion or enamel erosion — and they look great, too!